-Agnar Kofoed-Hansen, Director (State-appointed Board Member)
+Agnar Kofoed-Hansen, Director

-Agnar was born in 1956 and lives in Iceland.
-He was first elected as an alternate director at a shareholders' meeting held on 18 March 2010 and was elected as a director at a shareholders' meeting held on 24 March 2011.
-He is not a shareholder of the Bank.
+Agnar was born in 1956.
+He was first elected as an Alternate Director at a shareholders' meeting on 18 March 2010.
+He was then elected as a Director at a shareholder's meeting on 24 March 2011.
+He is not a shareholder of Arion Bank and is an independent Director.
+Agnar is a member of the Board Remuneration Committee and the Board Credit Committee.
 Agnar received a B.Sc. in mechanical and industrial engineering from the University of Iceland in 1981.
-He completed a master's in Management Engineering from the Technical University of Denmark in 1983.
-He did a master's program at MIT Sloan School of Business in the United States, focusing on decision support systems, accounting, marketing and financial analysis.
-Agnar became an authorized securities dealer in 1991 and in addition he has completed numerous training courses in the field of management, operations and coaching.
-From 1983 to 1987 he worked for Throun hf. as manager of sales and marketing.
-He worked for the Industrial Bank of Iceland hf. as head of the credit department from 1987 to 1989.
-Between 1989 and 2000 he served as manager of capital markets at Kaupthing hf., managing director of Credit Information Iceland ehf. and was later a board member, owner and director of the credit reporting department at Creditinfo Lánstraust hf.
-He worked as managing director at SPRON Factoring hf. from 2000 to 2007.
-Agnar currently works as chief financial officer of HRV Engineering ehf.
+He completed a master's in management engineering from the Technical University of Denmark in 1983.
+He then did a master's program from MIT in the United States, including financial analysis, the presentation of management information and marketing.
+Agnar became an authorized securities dealer in 1991.
+In addition, he has completed numerous training courses in the field of management and operations.
+From 1983 to 1987 he worked for Thróun hf. as manager of sales and marketing.
+He worked for Industrial Bank of Iceland hf. as head of the credit department from 1987 to 1989.
+From 1989 to 2000 he served as manager of capital markets at Kaupthing hf., managing director at Information Iceland ehf. and was later a board member and head of the credit reporting department at Creditinfo Lánstraust hf.
+He worked as managing director at SPRON Factoring hf. from 2000 to 2007, and then as managing director of finance and IT at HRV ehf. until 2013.